Worry weighs a person down; an encouraging word cheers a person up – Proverbs 12:25

 I rushed my devotional time to make it to work early and found myself too exhausted to even try again before bed.

-Time or the lack their of got the best of me.
+Time or the lack thereof got the best of me.
 The fear of not checking every item off of my to-do list brought on worry.
 It weighed me down and left me feeling like I had done a whole lot yet nothing productive.
 Towards the end of the week, I surrounded myself with people who built me up again and brought it all back into perspective.

 The truth is worry can steal your joy.
 The enemy knows exactly how to distract me.
-He uses my desire for perfection to keep me focused on everything that’s not done instead of truly focusing on my priorities – spending time at the feet of Jesus and being in community with others.
+He uses my desire for perfection to keep me focused on everything that’s not done instead of truly focusing on my priorities – spending time at the feet of Jesus and being in a community with others.

 My coworker said these words last week, “sometimes we have to make time to make time.”
 This resonated with me because as someone who needs a to-do list, I can’t forget the most important thing which is spending time in the Word because that’s where I am refueled and get my joy.